 Mealspout, Mealspout, Mealspout.

 The mill in New Jerusalem is a unique object.

 Firstly, it is one of the two existing mills with a horizontal shaft (the second is in Kostroma ).
 The horizontal shaft means that the mill is a like full-scope factory.
 The horizontal shaft goes throughout the huge (in comparison with all other mills) barn.
 The horizontal shaft gives the rotary motion, and if necessary, it is connected and disconnected to various working mechanisms.

 Secondly, this mill has most fully preserved these mechanisms.
 Here you can see the butter churn, part of the sawmill and the honey extractor.
 These mechanisms haven’t been preserved anywhere else!
 In addition, it has two pairs of millstones and a crushing system.
 This is an amazing unique set of gears.

 In addition, the mill has all the wooden parts of the windmills.
-The spindle is replaced by a rope that regulates the amout of grain, and the hoppers are hanging on special supports instead of the cranes.
+The shaker is replaced by a rope that regulates the amout of grain, and the hoppers are hanging on special supports instead of the cranes.